Julius von Haast: Later life and legacy

 Haast travelled to England in 1886, as New Zealand's commissioner to the Colonial and Indian Exhibition in London.
 While there, he was made Knight Commander of the Order of St Michael and St George for his services.
 He had previously been made a Companion of the same order three years previously.

 Haast died on 16 August 1887, following his return to Christchurch.
 He is buried in the grounds of Holy Trinity Church in Stanmore Road, Christchurch.
 He was survived by his second wife, Mary Dobson, daughter of the Canterbury Provincial Engineer Edward Dobson, and the couple's five children.

 Several places in New Zealand are named after Haast, including Haast Pass and the Haast River (both named by himself).
 The town of Haast is located at the mouth of the Haast River.
 The schist found in New Zealand is called the "Haast Schist" as a tribute to his contributions to geology.
-James Mackay (1831–1912) named two peaks after Haast: Mount Haast in the Southern Alps / Kā Tiritiri o te Moana and Mount Haast near Springs Junction in the Buller District.
+James Mackay (1831–1912) named two peaks after Haast: Mount Haast in the Southern Alps and Mount Haast near Springs Junction in the Buller District.
 The Haast Glacier and Haast Range in the Southern Alps were named by James Hector.
 The Haast Ridge was named by William Spotswood Green.

+In 2019, Haast's personal papers held at the Alexander Turnbull Library, including many of Haast's artworks and his correspondence from Charles Darwin, were added to the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register.